Who’s Who in the Kitchen Remodeling World?

 Some of the big plumbing vendors in the market, like Fergusen, now carry kitchen cabinet lines also.
 Some of these cabinet lines are produced by the plumbing manufacturers.

 Some larger appliance vendors have also joined in on kitchen cabinet sales as well.
-We always suggest you make sure you are dealing with a Certified Kitchen Designer or Certified Bath Designer.

 Hardware Stores & Lumber Yards